ignromanov/crypto-cash-contracts/README.md

 # CryptoCash Smart Contracts

-This repository contains the smart contracts for the CryptoCash project, a token-based system that allows users to generate and redeem secret codes for acquiring tokens.
-These contracts are deployed on the Polygon Mumbai blockchain.
+This repository contains the smart contracts for the CryptoCash project, a blockchain-based payment solution designed for developing countries.
+The system enables users to generate and redeem secret codes for acquiring tokens, utilizing the Polygon Mumbai blockchain for fast and affordable transactions.

 [Web Application Repository](https://github.com/ignromanov/crypto-cash-webapp)